MaikKingma/clean-hexagonal-onion-docs/docs/5-persist-author-data.md

     }
 ```

-To not affect our runtime DB with changes we need to complete two steps before running this test suite:
+To not affect our runtime DB with changes from our unit tests, we need to complete two steps before running this test
+suite:

-update the ``pom.xml`` with the following dependency:
+1. update the ``pom.xml`` with the following dependency:
 ```xml
 <dependency>
     <groupId>com.h2database</groupId>